rlynjb/wandrr/_posts/2016-02-26-Beginning-mobile-app-development-journey.md

 ### Why choose PhoneGap?

-It's opensouce MIT license! and since Cordova powers PhoneGap, I might as well take advantage of the additional features that PhoneGap offers: PhoneGap Build!
+It's opensouce MIT license! and since Cordova powers PhoneGap, I might as well take advantage of the additional features that PhoneGap offers: PhoneGap Build! (this is to avoid installing and configuring any platform SDKs locally)

 -----

+The following steps are a combination of instructions from mentioned book above and based off of my experience configuring my local development and using 3rd party cloud base services.

 ### Requirements and important initial step

-- install node.js and configure platform SDKs (if not using PhoneGap Build)
+**Installation**

+- Install node.js
+  - From experience, node.js versions and path can get complicated, I recommended installing node.js via **nvm**
-- install PhoneGap
+- install PhoneGap (includes PhoneGap CLI)
   - Adding the PhoneGap CLI enables the use of Adobe's remote building capabilities, which means you don't need to have the platform SDKs installed in order to build your app.
 (There are caveats here; it is best to refer to the PhoneGap Build website at http://build.phonegap.com for more information.)
 Installing PhoneGap CLI will also install Cordova CLI, since PhoneGap is powered by Cordova engine.
-  - install via npm: `sudo npm install -g phonegap`
+  - Install via npm: `sudo npm install -g phonegap`
-  - check if installed: `phonegap --version`
+  - Check if installed: `phonegap --version`

+**Starting a project**

-- create first project
+- Create first project
-  - contains:
+  - Contains:
-    - our code
+    - Our code
-    - other platform-specific code
+    - Other platform-specific code
-    - other assets required to generate an app ready for you to run on a simulator or device
+    - Other assets required to generate an app ready for you to run on a simulator or device
-- manage project's platforms
+- Manage project's platforms
-- manage project's plugins
+- Manage project's plugins
-- build my project
+- Build my project
-- deploy project to the simulator/device
+- Deploy project to the simulator/device

+**Additional notes on Build and Deploy**

-When testing our app on a simulator, we either need to install platform SDKs if we where to test it locally.
+When testing our app on a simulator, we either need to install platform SDKs if we where to test it locally.<br>
+To avoid installing and configuring such SDKs:

+- We can rely on [PhoneGap Build](http://app.phonegap.com/) to build the project and
-To avoid installing and configuring such SDKs, we can rely on PhoneGap Build for this simulating on different OS (Android, iOS, Blackberry, Windows) https://build.phonegap.com
+- [Ripple Emulator](https://chrome.google.com/webstore/detail/ripple-emulator-beta/geelfhphabnejjhdalkjhgipohgpdnoc?hl=en) or [The PhoneGap Developer App](http://app.phonegap.com/) for simulating on different OS (Android, iOS, Blackberry, Windows).

 But a Mac is required to generate the certificates necessary for iOS app signing (even with PhoneGap Build) and is definitely required for deployment to the App Store.
 The same is true for Windows; you need to deploy to the App Store from Windows only.